sst/guide/_posts/2024-01-29-moving-away-from-cdk.md

 [<img src="/assets/blog/sst-pulumi-tweet.png" alt="SST Pulumi tweet" style="width: min(100%, 480px);"/>](https://twitter.com/funcOfJoe/status/1690115160877535232)

 We decided to build a prototype a couple of months ago.
 We worked with the Pulumi team and founders closely to understand how their system works.
-We figured out how we could create a fully open source deployment experience with the Pulumi deployment engine and Terraform's providers.
+We figured out how we could create a fully open source deployment experience with the Pulumi deployment engine and their bridged Terraform providers.

 You simply install the SST CLI globally, create an `sst.config.ts`, and run `sst deploy`.
 There's nothing else to install, there are no `node_modules`, no CDK version conflicts, no services to sign up for, and no black boxes.
 Everything runs on your local machine.